-Match each organ with its function: Mouth Stores feces before it is egested Small intestine Contains acid which kills bacteria and helps to break down food.
-Made of muscle to mechanically break down food.
-Stomach Removes excess water from food Esophagus Transports food from the mouth to the stomach Rectum Nutrients pass through the villi into the bloodstream, by diffusion.
+stores the most energy.
+Equipment: Mouth Stores feces before it is egested - Various foods - Various 100us Tongs Bunsen burner Thermometer Small intestine Contains acid which kills bacteria and helps to break down food.
+Made of muscle to mechanically break down food. - Test tube Stomach Removes excess water from food - Measuring cylinder Esophagus Transports food from the mouth to the stomach Rectum Nutrients pass through the villi into the bloodstream, by diffusio n.
 Large intestine Egests food Anus Contains teeth which mechanically break down food.
-Contains enzymes which chemically break down food. ine is lined with 'finger-like' projections called villi.
-What are three ch allow nutrients to diffusion quickly into the bloodstream?
-1. 2.
-3. Mouth Small intestine Stomach Esophagus Rectum Large intestine Anus The wall of the small intest
+Contains enzymes which chemically break down food.
+The wall of the small intestine is lined with 'finger-like' projections called villi.
+What are three adaptations of the villi which allow nutrients to diffusion quickly into the bloodstream?
+1 2